 Design and Accessories: Aroma cookers come with a handy spatula for scooping the rice, a measuring cup and upper tray for cooking your proteins.

 Digital LCD Controls: There is a pretty-easy-to use LCD display with large buttons that allow you to choose among different cooking settings such as White or Brown Rice, soup and even Cake.
 There’s also a delay timer allowing you to offset cooking times as well.

 All rice cookers come with their own measuring cups.
 These cups are generally about 2/3 the size of a standard cup size.
 When a cooker says it offers, for example, 3 cup capacity.
 It is referring to uncooked cup size.
 A 3 cup capacity rice cooker will produce 6 cups of cooked rice.

 From smallest to largest, here are the best Aroma cookers available today along with a brief description of their features and functionality.

-How to Use Your Aroma Rice Cooker:
+How to Use an Aroma Rice Cooker

 It’s actually pretty simple.
 With one touch button operation on most models and a handy measuring cup, you’ll learn to consistently make great tasting rice pretty easily.

 Measurement: Depending on the model’s capacity, 6 cup, 8 cup, 14 cup, 20 cup, the cooker will come with a measuring cup that you fill up with rice and pour inside the cooker’s inner pot.

 Wash your rice: Most people generally agree that you should rinse your rice before cooking to remove any excess starch and for best taste.